Writings On

 This thickening of the moment of departure is reversed in Simon's paintings, in the final event, and it becomes the period of waiting before entry, an entry into the suspended moment of departure.
 The strong past tense of the paintings, the feeling of gazing at something which has been left and which in a moment will turn into memory, transforms in these paintings into a gaze at something into which we are about to enter, something which lies before us, which is only beginning.
 That which has passed and almost been closed undergoes a marvelous metamorphosis and becomes that which has not yet begun, that which has only now opened.
 Simon's paintings are this re-opening.

-These rooms could resemble the stage of a theater which the actors have already left, but could also be the stage of a theater a moment before the first actor enters.
+could also be the stage of a theater a moment before the first actor enters.
 The paintings contain both past and future in full, and therefore they also create a strong sense of continuing present, a present that is "imprisoned," so to speak, between this past and future.
 In other words, these paintings have a strong quality of "beyond" and of transition.
 A gate through which we pass to memory and to the future.

-Doors and passages are a recurring component of these paintings.
-But these paintings do not show a simple passage from one place to another.
-They conceal multiplicity and variety.
-This leads to the half dreamlike quality which pervades the pictures.
+leads to the half dreamlike quality which pervades the pictures.
 The rooms are always on the verge of transformation to surrealistic spaces; at times they are on the verge of transformation to an abstract geometric painting, and only a door or a door handle reminds us that this is a room before us.

 The flooring on the right raises a question.
 A quick glance at Simon's apartment today reveals no such flooring.
 It is doubtful if there is such a floor in any apartment in Tel Aviv.
 Even Simon's previous apartment, which I mentioned at the start, did not have such a floor.
 Where has it come from?
 The riddle was partly solved when I saw a photograph of Simon's old home in the city of his birth, Tbilisi, in Georgia.
-The photograph shows alternately dark and light squares.
-But the squares in the photograph are parallel to the walls of the room, not diagonal.
-What has caused the flooring of a house which Simon has not visited for over twenty years to slant on an angle?
-I think that the answer may be found not in Georgia but in Holland, and not in the artist's real house but in his metaphysical house - in the rooms painted in 17th century Holland - and in particular in several of Jan Vermeer's rooms.
-For example in his painting The Art of Painting.
+The photograph shows alternately dark and light

 Simon's painting recalls not only the floor, but also the light falling on the floor from the left.
 The memory wanders from the simple Tel Aviv floor to the black and white floor of the house in the city of his hildhood, from there to the floor of the Dutch painting, and back - to the painting painted here and now.
 Think for a moment of Simon Adjiashvili as a floorer.
-The tiles which he lays down join three houses and three periods into one plane - the house now in the present; the house that was abandoned in 1990 when Simon and his family immigrated to Israel; the house of the art of the past.
-This flooring creates a flow and a connection between the places and times; between the personal memory and the artistic memory, and between these and the work of art in the present.
+The tiles which he lays down join three houses and three periods into one plane - the house now

 The new painting can appear to be a place from which we go back to the past and the art of the past, but also a place to which the art of the past and memory arrive, that is, a junction towards which memory of childhood and memory of Vermeer's paintings are drawn and meet.
 Simon's paintings succeed in holding at least three places and three times, and forming them into a common floor.

-In the painting there is a strange table.
-Try to look at it and to see this table not as half a table, that is, not as a table which is missing a drawer, but rather a table which has a missing drawer, secret and invisible.
-The missing part of the table is no less important than the present part.
-If you look at the table that way, you will see that the entire space in which the table is located resembles the table: this is a space in which the missing, the emptiness and the hidden are no less important, possibly more, than that which is revealed to the eye.
-The floor is a good example of this: it is important as a manifest element in the painting, which guides the eye inside and balances the large squares, dark and light, behind the table and to its right.
+floor is a good example of this: it is important as a manifest element in the painting, which guides the eye inside and balances the large squares, dark and light, behind the table and to its right.
 But this floor is important also because it leads to Vermeer.
 And that is the thing which we cannot see in the simple physicality of the painting; we must allow it to reach us from the distance where it lies, to conjure it up.

 An open door - a closed drawer.
 The door opens - as does the door which is the painting itself - to reveal that which is hidden, encoded.
 The drawer too can be opened to see what is inside.
 But the transparent drawer is difficult to open because it is not made of matter.
 This table is the essence of the room because in these paintings the entrance into Simon's rooms too is always a partial entrance.
 The entrance opens something, reveals something, but there will always be another door which will keep these rooms unapproachable, holding secrets.
 These rooms cannot be lived in, only looked at, because in these rooms the silent sound of opening the missing drawer is always heard.
 Trying to open the right hand drawer means trying to create a relationship with these paintings.